WeTransfer/app_revision/README.md

 Returns the current application git commit SHA.
-Will look first in the APP_REVISION environment variable, then in the REVISION file written by Capsitrano, then in the Git history and lastly will return 'unknown' will be returned
+Will look first in the APP_REVISION environment variable, then in the REVISION file written by Capsitrano, then in the Git history and lastly will return `unknown`

 # Installation

 Add this line to your application's Gemfile: